shuyu-wang/GanDTI/README.md

 # GanDTI

-This repo contains the code for our paper " GanDTI: a Simplified Neural Network for Drug-Target Interaction Prediction"
+This repo contains the code for our paper " GanDTI: a Multi-task Neural Network for Drug-Target Interaction Prediction"

 by Shuyu Wang*, Peng Shan